-I’ve been on such a roasted red pepper kick lately!
+I've been on such a roasted red pepper kick lately (Exhibit A: This Roasted Red Pepper Baked Ziti!)
 Roasting things in the middle of winter is just so satisfying.

 You know what else is super satisfying in the middle of winter?
 SOUP.
 Especially this soup, because it combines my wintery love of roasting things with my wintery love of soup-eating.

 One of the best things about this soup, though, is that it's VEGAN!
 I know I've been neglecting my vegan friends a bit lately (sorry dudes!) and a lot of you have been asking for more vegan recipes.